-In the example below, the DB function is used to find the yearly depreciation of an asset that cost $10,000 at the start of year 1, and has a salvage value of $1,000 after 5 years.
+In the spreadsheet below, the DB function is used to find the yearly depreciation of an asset that cost $10,000 at the start of year 1, and has a salvage value of $1,000 after 5 years.

 In the example below, the DB function is used with the same cost, salvage and life argument values as in Example 1 above.
 However, in the following example, the depreciation calculation starts 6 months into year 1.

 Further examples of the Excel DB function can be found on the Microsoft Office website.